-Jeff is both a software consultant and a licensed attorney.
+Jeff is both a software consultant and an attorney.
 Because of his unique experiences that combine technology and law, he is equally comfortable presenting to a room full of "geeks" or donning a suit to meet with corporate executives.
 He maintains a passion for solving problems with inspired solutions, improving life through technology.

 Bio coming soon...